How to clear Apple mail cache on Mac

 The quick way to clear Mail cache

-Instead of wasting time poking around Library files and folders, I use a tool called CleanMyMac X to handle my cache.
+Instead of wasting time poking around Library files and folders, I use a tool called CleanMyMac to handle my cache.

 1. Open the app — download the free version here.